buseuslu/wellnest/README.md

 ![](src/assets/screenshots/login.png)

 ### Users' profile
 Once logged-in, the users are allowed to create their own profile page.
 They can add a profile photo.
-I used filestack for this function.
+We used filestack for this function.
 They can update their "about-me" section.
 They will be able to view their favourite blogs(currently hard coded in).
 They will also be able to share their own tweets on their page if they want(currently showing the twitter page of the website).
 ![](src/assets/screenshots/my-profile.png)

 ### Create a blog
 Once logged-in, the users can create a blog via their profile page.
 When "create a blog" button is clicked, the users will be navigated to the "create your blog" page.
 Here they can create a new blog.
-Once a blog is created and submitted, it will come up in the home page as well as users own profile.
+Once a blog is created and submitted, it will come up on the home page as well as users own profile.
 ![](src/assets/screenshots/create-a-blog.png)

 ### Edit a blog
 Users can edit their own blogs if they click the "edit" button for each blog.
 This will navigate the website to the "edit your blog" page which will populate the previous data from the blog.
-Only the owner of the blogs can edit/delete their blogs.
+Only the owner of the blogs can edit and delete their blogs.
 ![](src/assets/screenshots/edit-blog.png)

 ### View a blog